grimmlab/permGWAS/README.md

 ```

 ### phenotype file
-permGWAS currently only accepts .csv files for the phenotype.
-Here the first column should contain the sample ids with
+permGWAS currently only accepts .csv, .pheno and .txt files for the phenotype.
+Here the first column should contain the
-"accession_id" as column name.
+sample ids.
 The remaining columns should contain the phenotype values with the phenotype name as column name.
+For .txt files it is assumed that the values are separated by a single space.

 ### kinship file